use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-in-metadata.md

 SCALE encoded key of the mapped value to obtain the actual storage key used to access the mapped value.

-## Accessing storage items outside the contract
+## Accessing storage items with the `contractsApi` runtime call API

-There are two ways to query for storage fields of smart contracts on-chain.
-This section explains how to do that with [`polkadot-js`](https://polkadot.js.org/apps/).
+There are two ways to query for storage fields of smart contracts from outside a contract.

-### With the `contractsApi` runtime call API
+Both methods are accessible via the [`polkadot-js`](https://polkadot.js.org/apps/) web UI.

 The straight forward way to query a contracts storage is via a [`runtime API`](https://polkadot.js.org/apps/#/runtime) call, using the `contractsApi`